dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 - Are never discovered by convention.
 - Only support a subset of navigation mapping capabilities - Specifically:
   - They may never act as the principal end of a relationship.
-  - They can only contain reference navigation properties pointing to entities
+  - They can only contain reference navigation properties pointing to entities.
-  - Entities cannot contain navigation properties to query types
+  - Entities cannot contain navigation properties to query types.
 - Are addressed on the _ModelBuilder_ using the `Query` method rather than the `Entity` method.
 - Are mapped on the _DbContext_ through properties of type `DbQuery<T>` rather than `DbSet<T>`
 - Are mapped to database objects using the `ToView` method, rather than `ToTable`.